Soft, fluffy lemon sheet cake topped with a creamy lemon cream cheese frosting — simple to make and perfect for sharing.

 - Mix in the sour cream and lemon zest.

 - Spread the frosting over the cooled cake.
-Decorate with sprinkles if you like.
+Garnish as desired.

 Notes